mibur1/psy111/book/statistics/3_Logistic_Reg/1_Logistic_regression.md

 import numpy as np
 from sklearn.linear_model import LogisticRegression

-# convert 'age' into a NumPy array and reshape it to a 2D array (required for the model)
+# Convert 'age' into a NumPy array and reshape it to a 2D array (required for the model)
 # .reshape(-1, 1): Creates one column with as many rows as needed (-1 infers the row count)
 X = np.asarray(df['age']).reshape(-1, 1)

-# convert 'display' to a NumPy array for the binary outcome
+# Convert 'display' to a NumPy array for the binary outcome
 y = np.asarray(df['display']) # binary outcome

 model = LogisticRegression()